Unboxed-Software/solana-course/content/vrf.md

 ## Randomness On-Chain

 Random numbers are ***not*** natively allowed on-chain.
 This is because Solana is deterministic, every validator runs your code and needs to have the same result.
 So if you wanted to create a raffle program, you'd have to look outside of the blockchain for your randomness.
 This is where Verifiable Random Functions (VRFs) come in.
-VRFs offer developers a secure means of integrating randomness on-chain in a decentralized fashion.
+VRFs offer developers a secure means of integrating randomness onchain in a decentralized fashion.

 ## Types of Randomness